What is dyslexia?

 Health Tools help you make wise health decisions or take action to improve your health.

-If your child has one of these signs, it doesn't mean that he or she has dyslexia.
-Many children reverse letters before age 7.
-But if your child has several signs and reading problems, or if you have a family history of dyslexia, you may want to have your child checked for the problem.
+Symptoms usually start while the child is school-aged.
+And the symptoms are not caused by other things like vision problems or other conditions.
+If your child has one of these symptoms, it doesn't mean that your child has dyslexia.
+But if your child has several symptoms and reading problems, or if you have a family history of dyslexia, you may want to have your child checked.

 When to Call a Doctor